TheorIA Dataset

 How to Contribute

 We are tiny right now, every new entry counts!
-To contribute:
+Multiple ways to contribute:

 1Fork and Clone